The Road Less Traveled

 June 24 - July 17, 2018 // 24 days

+Join us on a 28-day teen community service trip and earthquake relief program in Nepal!
 A land of mystery and adventure, Nepal is home to the birthplace of Lord Buddha, the world’s tallest peaks and the infamous lore of the Yeti.
 Bounded by the pristine Himalayas to the north and lush jungles of the Terai to the south, there are few places in the world more beautiful and diverse.

 In 2015, two devastating earthquakes struck Nepal, killing thousands and leaving many more homeless.
 Entire villages, schools, hospitals, and ancient temples were reduced to rubble.
 Two years later, there is still much work to be done.

-We travel to Nepal on a teen disaster recovery community service program focused on helping the communities in and around Kathmandu rebuild and heal.
+We travel to Nepal on a teen earthquake recovery community service program focused on helping the communities in and around Kathmandu rebuild and heal.
 Beautiful temples, stupas, ancient places, shrines, yoga, teahouse treks and the best wildlife-viewing national park in Asia mark just the start to our adventure.

 Stretching our muscles and hearts, we partner with local organizations to help communities in the district of Nuwakot rebuild schools and other critical infrastructure.
 In our addition to hand-on community work, we will help class 10 students prepare for their School Leaving Certificate, a critical end of high school exam that determines future job prospects.
-Through thoughtful grammar instruction, conversation practice, and exciting games, will help equip students with the skills and confidence needed to tackle the English portion of their exam.
+Through thoughtful grammar instruction, conversation practice, and exciting games, we will help equip students with the skills and confidence needed to tackle the English portion of their exam.

 The ultimate thing not to miss in Nepal: an unequaled scenic and cultural experience with a hilltop view of the world’s greatest and most inspiring mountain range.
 Nagarkot is the classic viewpoint outside Kathmandu; Sarangkot outside Pokhara.